criblio/helm-charts/helm-chart-sources/scope/README.md

 # Deployment

-* To  install the chart with the release name "logstream-wg" and send events & metrcis to `cribl-internal:10090`:
+* To  install the chart with the release name "logstream-wg" and send events & metrics to `cribl-internal:10090`:

 ```
-    helm install scope cribl/scope --set config.cribldest="tcp://cribl-internal:10090"
+    helm install scope cribl/scope --set config.criblDestination="tcp://cribl-internal:10090"
 ```

 # Prerequisites